UPPMAX/programming_formalisms/docs/sessions/project_start/analysis_design/README.md

     Learners ...

     - understand what the goal of the analysis phase is
-    - understand why verification and validaion means
+    - understand why verification and validation means
     - Have an understanding of a well formed requirement

 # Planning